All about November Asbestos Awareness month

-November is Asbestos Awareness Month and 21 – 25, 2016 is Asbestos Awareness Week.
-The month and associated events are focused on encouraging Australians to protect themselves and their staff or families from exposure to dangerous asbestos fibres.
+November is Asbestos Awareness Month which is focused on encouraging Australians to protect themselves and their staff or families from exposure to dangerous asbestos fibres.

 Asbestos kills over 100 people every year in Australia and the dangers are ever-present as materials degrade and old properties are demolished or renovated, often releasing asbestos fibres which are known to cause the deadly cancer, mesothelioma.